FarisDou/Microsoft-Sentinel-SIEM/README.md

 - Key-Vault-Secret-Reader.ps1
 (this can be done manually by observing Key Vault Secrets in Azure Portal)

-> Replace the name for each part of the script to your corresponding information.
-Run it and see the alert generate !
+> Replace the name for each part of the script with your corresponding information.
+Run it and see the alert generate!
 Now you have an idea, I will just show you the results for the next two.

 ![mstsc_X219qf3iEc](https://user-images.githubusercontent.com/109401839/235331049-2d9d46c5-47fa-4c5d-b88e-8723a75573db.png)

 ![mstsc_GVrwLTrcuz](https://user-images.githubusercontent.com/109401839/235331078-43392219-7009-49dc-8051-e1754fe3b8c4.png)

 > This may disconnect you in Azure.
 This is the Admin attempt.
- If you are having issues, be sure in line 6 & 7 to add
+ If you are having issues, be sure in lines 6 & 7 to add
 ```
 Disconnect-AzAccount
 Connect-AzAccount
 ```
 That solved the issue for me there.
-Now sign in, remember that the attacker roles set in previous labs do not have read rights for Azure Key vault..
+Now sign in, and remember that the attacker roles set in previous labs do not have read rights for Azure Key vault...

-> Next is to stop the VM in Azure, this may or may not sign you out, then run it again so everything cna marinate perfectly in our pot.
-Run the .PS1 Key Vault attack again and voila.
+> Next is to stop the VM in Azure, this may or may not sign you out, then run it again so everything can marinate perfectly in our pot.
+Run the.PS1 Key Vault attack again and voila.

 ![mstsc_j9qsWIkbGY](https://user-images.githubusercontent.com/109401839/235331907-8028047d-c4f6-4c2f-9a76-0299cd2e1189.png)

 ![keyvauilt log](https://user-images.githubusercontent.com/109401839/235332071-a6d51d5f-f62a-4022-8f26-a5b408fa6b26.PNG)

 > Above we can see that our attempt is successful, and we know it is us by the same IP Address of the VM.
 For my instance, I was the only one who got into the Key Vault, maybe an outside threat got into yours.
-You can check the logs and verify, however we should have an incident alert for all these attempts I did.
+You can check the logs and verify, however, we should have an incident alert for all these attempts I did.

 ![vivaldi_VozPgPs7jQ](https://user-images.githubusercontent.com/109401839/235332143-d88c13a6-97d9-4461-bbed-0fd14fb19aa9.png)